 The top 10 states with the lowest unemployment rates were:

 The states with the highest unemployment rates were: Alaska 6.5%, District of Columbia 5.6%, West Virginia 5.1%, New Mexico 5.1%, Arizona 5%, Mississippi 4.9%, Louisiana 4.7%, Washington 4.6%, Ohio 4.4%, Oregon 4.4%, and Illinois 4.4%.

 You can compare the highest and lowest unemployment rates by state in the map below.

 The national average unemployment rate stood at 3.7%.
-Here’s the complete list of unemployment by state.
+You can read a complete list of unemployment by state.

 Job growth year over year is another way to evaluate how attractive the job market is in a particular area.